jamesism/webpack/README.md

 `4` - Add a second entrypoint.
 Demo `SplitChunksPlugin`.

 `5` - Add CSS related loaders so we can make things pretty.
 Leave CSS inline.

+`6` - Add `MiniCssExtractPlugin` in order to extract inlined CSS imports to their own CSS files for production builds.
+Add postcss and autoprefixer to handle vendor prefixes when necessary.